Ericson2314/baccumulation/economics-math.md

-# Fixing the Mathematics of Growth for Economics and Accounting
+# Refining the Basic Mathematics of Economics and Accounting

 ## Intro